SurjavaSaha/Architecture/Readme.md

 1. *Should be capable of marking agent as not available.*
 1. *Should be able to reassign pending tickets*
 1. *Deleting agents/groups should be available.*
+1. *Any changes should be reflected in an audit log table*
 ### Technical and Non-Functional Requirements
 *To be discussed*
 ## System Design